Dave-team/Knowledge-base/Business-Intelligence/DBT.md

 -	Always remember that all models need to be run before the final query can be run – e.g. stg, then inter and only then dim or fact
 - Multi select: Select something then Control Click in DBT IDE

+## DBT vs PDT
+- PDT sits in Looker causing other queries to be queued when they are regenerated
+- PDT has limited functionality (tests, documentation, incremental)
+- Manually retriggering PDTs causes all underlying PDTs to reload, causing full disk errors and is then hard to control.
+This includes working with PDTs in dev as the sql trigger values are overwritten.
+DBT is complete control over all tables being run
+-

 ## DBT set-up
 ### Command line
 **General**